All Episodes

 Context is always key.

-Yeah, here's the context, Pepper Jack.
+Yeah, here's the context, Pepperjack.

-Uh probably some government uh uh armed thug.
+Probably some government armed thug.

-Uh constitution and rule of law is the context here.
+Constitution and rule of law is the context here.

-And uh if you don't see somebody that's a threat to you, you don't shoot them with a gun.
+And if you don't see somebody that's a threat to you, you don't shoot them with a gun.

-And if you see somebody who is peacefully protesting, even if you don't like what they say, even if you don't quite like what they do, you don't get a shot at hitting them in the face with a pepper ball either.
+And if you see somebody who is peacefully protesting, even if you don't like what they say, even if you don't like what they do, you don't get a shot at hitting them in the face with a pepper ball either.

-He said, uh, look at he's a rabble rouser.
+He said, look, he's a rabble-rouser.

 Listen to what he said about Trump.

-And I want you to listen to what he had to say about Trump, and I'll explain to you how clueless and ignorant this guy is for putting this thing up.
+And I'll explain to you how clueless and ignorant this guy is for putting this thing up.

 Trump thinks he has a hammer in his hand.